Filths savor nothing but themselves.

 With this call for content the open-access, multimedia journal Keep It Dirty is announcing its new volume, “Filth.”
 This volume, a critical project related to “filth,” will be published online starting January 1, 2016 by punctum books.
 Submissions of text, audio, still images, video and other formats are welcome, provided they are complete at the time of submission and are somehow related to the concept—or more accurately, the nonconcept—of “filth.”

-As a new, theoretical conversation, Keep It Dirty, vol. a., “Filth” concerns itself with what (de-)constitutes filth, and its particular and potent relation to other topics.
-Just as the “filthy rich”/“dirt poor” binary summons forth a differentiation which more efficaciously defers differences between signified groups than effectively differentiating their two parts, Keep It Dirty, vol. a., “Filth” engenders concern for the force that differentiates related elements in relation to the concept of “filth” and, in so doing, engages the hierarchies underpinning associated situations within arenas social, aesthetic, ethical and political.
+As a new theoretical conversation, Keep It Dirty, vol. a., “Filth” concerns itself with what (de-)constitutes filth, and its particular and potent relation to other topics, engaging the hierarchies underpinning associated situations within arenas social, aesthetic, ethical and political.
 The designation of the volume—“a”—marks and remarks upon such systems of difference, or différance (Jacques Derrida), and, resembling Jacques Lacan’s objet petit a, signifies the volume’s entanglement within a variety topics, ultimately oriented towards the paradoxical designation of an uncanny alterity—that which Lacan describes as “the other which isn’t another at all.”

 The editors anticipate submissions regarding (but not limited to) the following topics:

 - “dirt” vis-à-vis “filth” (“filthy mouths” vs. “dirty minds”; “filthy rich” vs. “dirt poor,” etc.)